tajdeluca/portfolio/src/content/about-me/index.md

 ### This is who I am.
 Hello there, I'm Taj 👋!
-I'm a 29 year old full stack software engineer/developer/tinkerer with a particular fascination/obsession with the web!
-I live in the South-East of England (always have) and currently reside in a town called Eastbourne.
-The sea is a big source of inspiration for me as it represents chaos that can bring peace with the right mindset, a lot like working in high-paced environments!
+I'm a full stack software engineer/developer/tinkerer with a particular fascination/obsession with the web!

 The stack I currently work with on a regular basis includes: